ElektraInitiative/libelektra/doc/decisions/elektra_web.md

 can also serve the client, further simplifying the whole structure, because we don't need to host the client on a separate web server.

+Another advantage of this solution is that both clusterd and elektrad are using nodejs, which means that a wrapper script can set up and  start both daemons easily.

+There are still some other issues, like possible conflicts when adding an instance multiple times, or assigning an instance to multiple clusters.
+The cluster daemon should prevent adding the same instance twice.
+It also won't be possible to add an instance to two clusters.
+If an instance is part of a cluster, single instances can still be configured, but all configuration options that are set in the cluster cannot be modified.

 ## Implications

 - There needs to be a single point of entry for the web client to connect to.